Tips from a Pro on Crate Training a Puppy

 Identify an ideal location for the crate, like a corner of the kitchen or living room, to foster a sense of calmness and security.
 Mental stimulation, through activities like puzzle feeders and training, is vital for your puppy's overall well-being.
 Simple tips can help speed up the crate training process, ensuring a happy and well-adjusted puppy.

-Creating a regular routine for meals, bathroom breaks, and playtimes establishes a predictable environment for your puppy.
+Creating a regular routine for meals, bathroom breaks, and play time establishes a predictable environment for your puppy.
 A regular schedule supports your puppy's metabolism and healthy digestion by ensuring consistent begin feeding times.
 Wake up before your puppy to ensure their morning starts with a positive routine and immediate potty break.

 Establishing a verbal cue for returning, such as I'm home, can help your puppy understand the pattern of your departures and arrivals.